-- 1.8.1 On consideration of all the available evidence, on the balance of probabilities, the documentary evidence demonstrates that the definitive alignment of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 between points D E F G H in the vicinity of the A39 Parracombe Bypass was recorded in error when the Definitive Map was compiled in the 1950s.
-This seems to be due to the out of date mapping that was used in that exercise (dating from 1906, prior to construction of the Bypass).
-The proposal route between points D L and K J I H, the alignment used since 1926 when the A39 Parracombe Bypass was constructed, has been open and available and appears to have been considered public since that time. - 1.8.2 During the Definitive Map compilation process, an objection was received regarding the status of path 3 in Challacombe and it was accordingly upgraded from footpath to bridleway (Challacombe Bridleway 3).
-However, this change also required the upgrade of its continuation in Parracombe parish, which was proposed as Footpath No. 2.
-The County Roads Committee decided this should happen, but the change was not completed. - 1.8.3 It is therefore considered to be sufficient under Common Law to demonstrate that an alignment error occurred in the recording of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 on the Definitive Map; and that this should be recorded between points D L and K J I H, rather than D E F G H. - 1.8.4 It is also considered to be sufficient under Common Law to demonstrate that the upgrade approved by Devon County Council's County Roads Committee of Parracombe Footpath No. 2 between points K - J - I should also be progressed as intended in 1963. - 1.8.5 Consequently, it is recommended that a Modification Order should be made to vary the alignment of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 from the alignment of points D E F G H to the alignment between points D L and K J I H, and upgrade that part of Parracombe Footpath No. 2 between points K J I to a bridleway on the Definitive Map and Statement, as shown on drawing no. CCET/PROW/18/27 (and as summarised in the table below).
+- 1.8.1 In considering of all the available evidence, on the balance of probabilities, the documentary evidence demonstrates that the definitive alignment of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 between points D E F G H in the vicinity of the A39 Parracombe Bypass was recorded in error when the Definitive Map was compiled in the 1950s; this being due to the out of date mapping that had to be used in that exercise (dating from 1904).
+The proposal route between points D L and K J I H, the alignment used since 1926 when the A39 Parracombe Bypass was constructed, has been open and available and appears to have been considered public since that time. - 1.8.2 During the Definitive Map compilation process, an objection was received regarding the status of path 3 in Challacombe and it was upgraded from footpath to bridleway (Challacombe Bridleway 3).
+However, this change also required the upgrade of its continuation in Parracombe parish, which was proposed to be Footpath No. 2.
+The County Roads Committee decided this should happen, but the change was not completed. - 1.8.3 The used alignments of the public rights of way affected by the construction of the Parracombe Bypass have been in use since 1926, and were seemingly dedicated by the relevant landowners at that time and accepted and used by the public, also since that time.
+Modern concerns regarding safety and need raised by one of the currently affected landowners cannot be taken into account when considering what public rights exist and along which alignment. - 1.8.4 It is therefore considered to be sufficient under Common Law to demonstrate that an alignment error occurred in the recording of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 on the Definitive Map, which should be recorded between points D L and K J I H, rather than D E F G H. - 1.8.5 It is also considered to be sufficient under Common Law to demonstrate that the upgrade approved by Devon County Council's County Roads Committee of Parracombe Footpath No. 2 between points K J I should also be progressed as intended in 1963. - 1.8.6 Consequently, it is recommended that a Modification Order should be made to vary the alignment of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 from the alignment of points D E F G H to the alignment between points D L and K J I H, and upgrade that part of Parracombe Footpath No. 2 between points K J I to a bridleway on the Definitive Map and Statement, as shown on drawing no. CCET/PROW/18/27.
 If there are no objections, or if such objections are subsequently withdrawn, this should then be confirmed.

-Path No. Current Proposed Parracombe Footpath No. 2 D - E - F - G D - L Challacombe Bridleway No. 3 G - H I - H Parracombe Footpath No. 2 to upgrade to Parracombe Bridleway No. 2 Used alignment of K - J - I but not shown on the Definitive Map K - J - I
+Path No. As Currently Shown Proposal (Used Alignmnet) Parracombe Footpath No. 2 D-E-F-G D - L Challacombe Bridleway No. 3 G - H I-H Parracombe Footpath No. 2 to upgrade to Parracombe Bridleway No. 2 K - J - I (incorrectly shown as Footpath) K - J - I

-\ N.B.
-If an Order is made L - K is not applicable as this public highway (A39) and will be the respective start/end points for Parracombe Footpath No. 2 and Parracombe Bridleway No. 2.
+$^{\star}$ N.B.
+If an Order is made, L - K is not applicable as this public highway (A39) and will be the respective start/end points for Parracombe Footpath No. 2 and Parracombe Bridleway No. 2.